 - Welding and metal workers: Welding and metal workers such as cutters, solderers, and brazers, typically require a high school diploma or equivalent combined with technical education and on-the-job training.
 The job outlook for welders and metal workers is growing at a national average of 3%.
 In 2019, the median pay for welders and metal workers was $42,490 per year and $20.43 per hour.
 The work environment for welders and metal workers may be indoor or outdoor, working on high scaffolding, or in confined areas.
 Full-time and overtime work is often available.

 - General Contractor: General contractor education requirements depend on the specialty and the type of work they do.
 In general, you may not need to meet specific education requirements, unless determined by state requirements for licensure as a general contractor.
 The job outlook for general contractors is projected to grow at 11% by 2026, with an average annual salary of $62,097 per year, though salaries for general contractors typically increase or decrease by years of experience and education.
 General contractors may work in a variety of environments, from managing a construction project at a residence to working for a large construction firm and managing a large-scale project.

 - Handyman and Maintenance: General maintenance and repair workers typically require a high school diploma or equivalent and receive most of their training on-the-job while working with a more experienced maintenance worker or handyperson.
+However, many states have special handyman license requirements.
 The outlook for maintenance and repair workers is growing at the national average of 4%.
 The annual median income for general maintenance and repair workers was $39,080 per year and $18.79 per hour.
 General maintenance and handyperson workers may work in diverse environments and carry out many types of tasks and services.